JordanForeman/InfiniteFrontier/README.md

 $ grunt
 ```

-To start the game server, simply run `node server.js`
+To start the game server, simply run `node server.js` and visit `localhost:3000` in the browser of your choice.